Guides

 sOpen session picker and drill into a single session

-f / b in export modalChoose another export folder for this session
+f / b in report modalChoose another report folder for this session

 rSync the local archive in place